mohsenjafari-aiio/dotnetpoc/README.md

 ## ✅ Summary

 This POC proves that .NET 8 can deliver clean, scalable, testable APIs using modern backend practices.
-By applying Clean Architecture, DDD, and CQRS together, AIIO provides:
+By applying Clean Architecture, DDD, and CQRS together, it provides:

 - Clean, maintainable code
 - Domain-driven integrity